 Sharm El Sheikh, or 'Sharm' as it's known for short, is a well-known dive resort town and port lying at the southern tip of the Sinai Peninsula.
 It is the most important tourist destination in the Red Sea and one of the biggest and most developed areas in the Sinai.

 As a dive tourism hotspot, Sharm El Sheikh is home to a menagerie of holiday resorts.
 The centre of the tourism excitement is based around the scenic Sharm El Maya and Na'ama bays.
-The bays were specifically developed with tourism in mind and feature a range of accommodation from small, intimate hotels with modern designs, through to international chain hotels.
+The bays were specifically developed with tourism in mind and feature a range of accommodation from small, intimate hotels with modern designs, through to luxurious international chain hotels.
 Together they provide just about all the amenities one could hope for from a bustling tourist destination, including nightclubs, golf courses, health facilities and casinos.
 [More information on these dive sites: Sharm El Sheikh, Ras Mohammed, SS Thistlegorm].

 We recommend that you book a Sharm El Sheikh day trip diving package with us.
 There are over 40 dive sites to explore by daytrip.
 Discover them for yourself: